jhucsf/spring2020/assign/assign02.md

 This section explains the specific tasks that you will need to complete.

-Note: these steps aren't meant to be done strictly sequentially.
-For example, Steps 1 and 2 can and should be done at the same time.
-Steps 1–3 should probably be done before Steps 4 and 5, though.
+Note: these tasks aren't meant to be done strictly sequentially.
+For example, Tasks 1 and 2 can and should be done at the same time.
+Tasks 1–3 should probably be done before Tasks 4 and 5, though.

-## Step 1: Postfix calculator in C
+## Task 1: Postfix calculator in C

 The first task is to implement a C version of the postfix calculator.
 The C version should take a single command line argument specifying a postfix expression, and (assuming the postfix expression is valid) print a single line of output of the form